Multi-Channel Retailing Strategies for Amazon and Walmart

 - Establish contests and events to grow your product base

 Third-party sites rarely allow you to engage with your customers effectively.
-While Amazon and Walmart are great sites that give you a strong foundation of selling, engaging with your consumers beyond the sale is better.
+While Amazon and Walmart are great sites that give you a strong selling foundation, engaging with your consumers beyond the sale is better.

 - Etsy – Etsy is fantastic for crafty individuals who like making homemade items.
 Vendor fees are a bit high, but those who can find and meet a trend for custom items can easily find a home here.

 - eBay – eBay has an incredibly generous return policy (180 days) that makes it great for customers.
-It’s also great for sellers who want an international target.
-It also has an easy-to-use interface, but isn’t well-known by professional shoppers.
+It is great for sellers who want an international target audience.
+It also has an easy-to-use interface.

-- Walmart – Walmart Marketplace is quickly becoming more approachable for individual sellers.
+- Walmart – Walmart is quickly becoming more approachable for individual sellers.
 They also have unique fulfillment centers similar to Amazon’s.
-However, the barriers to entry are still a bit higher than Amazon’s.
+However, the barriers to entry are still a bit higher than on Amazon.